hacktoberfest-unicam/awesome-hacktoberfest-beryllium-bear/1 - Easy/Array&String/reverse.md

-Given an array (or string), the task is to reverse the array/string.
+Given an array (or string) A[] of length x, the task is to reverse the array/string.

 Input format:
 ```
+x
 a[0] a[1] a[2] ... a[x-1]
 ```
 Note: if the input is a string, there is no space between values.

-Example:
+## Example:

 Input:
 ```
+3
 1 2 3
 ```
 Output: